canax/remserver-website/README.md

 docker-compose up remserver
 ```

+Point your web browser to `http://localhost:10099` and you should see the documentation.

 You can start it anywhere you have access to `docker`.
 Run like this and map the container port 80 to the local host port 10099.

 ```